chrisjohn727/Developer-Docs/README.md

 7. Generate Documentation: Use the Git hooks or other tools to automatically convert the Markdown or Asciidoc files into HTML.
 This allows you to create a single, unified format for the documentation that can be consumed by developers.

-Conclusion

-By integrating Git and plain text markup into our documentation workflow, we can streamline the documentation process, improve collaboration, and maintain a consistent and easily accessible source of information for developers.
-By leveraging the power of Git and plain text markup, we can create developer documentation that is efficient, maintainable, and visually appealing.